magento/devdocs/guides/v2.0/cloud/trouble/pro-env-management.md

 github_link: cloud/trouble/pro-env-management.md
 ---

-For existing Pro plans, you had to use SSH access to enter CLI commands for deploying and managing your Staging and Production dedicated environments.
-We provide new functionality to provide direct environment management through the [Project Web Interface].
+For existing Pro plans, you previously had to access Staging and Production environments using SSH access to enter CLI commands.
+We have added additional features to the [Project Web Interface]({{page.baseurl}}cloud/project/project-webint-basic.html) to directly manage these environments without SSH.
+To add these environments to the Project Web Interface, you need to complete a few preparation steps and enter a ticket.

-To access environment settings through the Project Web Interface, you need to complete a few steps to convert.
+All new projects already include these features.

-## Wings features {#features}
+## New features {#features}
-Wings provides the following features for Staging and Production for Pro plans:
+The new Project Web Interface provides the following features for Pro plan Staging and Production environments:

 * Add and manage user access to the environments
 * Merge / deploy Integration `master` to Staging and Production
 * Add and manage environment variables
 * Access the environments by SSH and URL.
 These links and commands are provided through the Access Links.

-This access does not provide the following options:
+As an important note, while you can manage Staging and Production environments, you **cannot**:

-* You cannot branch from these environments.
+* Branch from these environments.
 Staging and Production only have a single `master` branch for syncing and receiving code from Integration.
-* You cannot create snapshots through the interface.
+* Create snapshots through the interface.
 You can use SSH access with CLI commands as needed.

 You will need to enter support tickets to update and modify the following in Staging and Production: